 Link 2 Lake Supporters!

-It’s been just over a year since the park opened on April 13, 2024 — and so much excitement has unfolded since then!
-Take a look at what’s been happening and what’s in store for Summer 2025!
+Take a look at what’s been happening and what’s in store for Summer 2026!

 Visual created by Link2Lake member, Ashley R. Townes, fisheries scientist from Eco Research Collab and the University of Washington's School of Aquatic and Fishery Sciences.